f5devcentral/adc-telemetry-based-autoscaling/README.md

 ### The AlertForwarder service
-The AlertForwwarder (AF) is a simple NodeJS service that is deployed on an Ubuntu virtual machine instance as part of the application infrastructure The service's sole purpose is to receive alerts; (webhooks) from the analytics vendor, (currently Splunk, ELK, and/or Azure Log Analytics), normalize the webhook payload, and securely proxy the call to trigger the GitHub action workflow.
+The AlertForwwarder (AF) is a simple NodeJS service that is deployed on the Consul virtual machine instance as part of the application infrastructure.
+The service's sole purpose is to receive alerts; (webhooks) from the analytics vendor, (currently Splunk, ELK, and/or Azure Log Analytics), normalize the webhook payload, and securely proxy the call to trigger the GitHub action workflow.

 The AF service exposes a single endpoint, (*https://<AF_IPaddress>:8000*) to receive incoming webhook calls.
 Refer to the deployment output for the AF endpoint address.
 You will configure your analytic provider(s) to send webhooks, (*triggered via alerts*) to this address.